 Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

-Thermal Interface Materials are used to dissipate heat as quickly and effectively as possible from the device.
+Thermal Interface Materials, often abbreviated and TIM materials, are used to dissipate heat as quickly and effectively as possible from the device.
 But not all devices are the same.
 Requirements are driven by product use, product life cycle, packaging design, and operating conditions.
 Smartphones and tablets experience sudden temperature spikes, requiring very high thermal performance, while power electronics in automobiles need extreme thermal stability to meet warranties that stretch over long lifetimes.

 The modern electronics industry is constantly advancing toward higher power consumption and more integrated functions and miniaturization, resulting in a sharp increase in the power density of modern electronic devices.
 In fact, we have entered the era of 5G.

 Therefore, efficient heat dissipation has become an even more critical requirement for the design of modern electronic packages.
 Thermal interface materials (TIMs) are widely employed to manufacture the most critical parts in the heat dissipation system, to cool and protect integrated circuit (IC) chips.

 Honeywell TIMs are based on proprietary technologies of polymer matrices and thermally conductive fillers, enabling them to handle challenging heat dissipation issues with long-term reliability and low cost of ownership.

 Increasing power densities are raising device temperatures — requiring more effective TIM solutions that must deliver low thermal impedance and high bulk conductivity.
 Reducing operating temperature can reduce device throttling, while increasing efficiency and design flexibility.